 - Plus, more

-Take an objective look at your site and see if things are aligned.
-If not it may be time for an eCommerce redesign/rebrand or a custom conversion plan.
+Take an objective view at your site to test if things flow well.
+If not, it may be time for an eCommerce redesign/rebrand or a custom conversion plan.

-That will help you create a more customer-focused website experience for your customers.
+That will help you create a customer-focused website experience for your business.

 Along the lines of making a great first impression.

 Think about how easy it is to navigate your eCommerce store.
-Reduce any potential friction that could cause your customers to quickly click off.
+Reduce any potential friction that could cause your customers to leave your website, quickly.